 A netball match lasts for 60 minutes, broken down into 15-minute quarters with a few brief rest breaks in between.
 To make it through each quarter, and the entire game, a netball player needs a high level of aerobic fitness.

 Video of the Day

-Fartlek is a combination of sprints, jogs and walks in succession, which is continued for a prolonged period such as 20 minutes.
-Using the netball lines, normally the outside lines, the course can consist of jog along one side line, walk the end line, sprint the opposite side line and walk the end line to the beginning in a box formation.
+Fartlek is a combination of sprints, jogs and walks in succession continued for a prolonged period such as 20 minutes.
+Using the netball lines, normally the outside lines, the course can consist of jogging along one sideline, walking the end line, sprinting the opposite sideline and walking the end line to the beginning in a box formation.

 Circuit training improves cardiovascular fitness and builds strength.
 This type of training consists of several different stations, which players will work their way around.
 Players stay at each station for a period of time, typically 45 seconds to 2 minutes, after which there is a brief period of rest before moving on to the next station.

 Each station can include either a fitness exercise or a sport-specific movement.
 An example of stations might be: sit-ups, push-ups, shuttle runs, netball shooting, passing and footwork practice.

 Part of every netball training session should include some specific drills that improve the player's skills in passing, shooting, stable body positioning, catching, footwork, dodging, pivoting and forward movement.
 Performing these drills with intensity will naturally improve aerobic fitness.

 An example of an aerobically challenging shooter drill involves two players.
 Player 1 positions the ball in the semi-circle at one end of the court.
 Player 2 runs from the ball to touch the sideline of the court, then runs back to the ball, picks it up and shoots it.
 Player 1 retrieves the ball, places it anywhere in the semi-circle and player 2 repeats the drill.
 The goal is for player 2 to get 10 shots in as little time as possible.